Amaranth (Amaranthus sp).

 Chemical Control of Amaranth.

-In turf the only selective post emergent Amaranth herbicide in Australia is Pylex Herbicide.
-In vegetable crops Metalochlor, Ethofumesate and Propyzamide are registered.
+- In turf Pylex Herbicide is the only registered selective post emergent herbicide in Australia.
+In vegetable crops Metalochlor, Ethofumesate and Propyzamide are all labelled for this weed.

-Work in India on couch has shown that Metsulfuron at 5 g/Ha controls Green Amaranth.
+- Work in India on couch has shown that Metsulfuron at 5 g/Ha controls Green Pigweed.

-The key to manage Amaranth is to reduce the seedbank.
-On this basis the pre-emergent herbicide BASF Freehand is worth a look.
-This is labelled to control Amaranth (Amaranthus cruentus).
+The key to manage this weed is to reduce the seedbank.
+On this basis the pre-emergent herbicide BASF Freehand has a label for Amaranthus cruentus.

-- Apply herbicides at the early growth stage for the best results.
+- Use herbicides at the early growth stage for the best results.

-- Aim to apply herbicides when weeds are small, and ideally no greater than 5 cm in height or diameter.
+- Aim to use herbicides when this weed is small, and no greater than 5 cm in height or diameter.

-- Ensure weeds are actively growing for the best results.
+- Ensure plants are actively growing for the best results.

-- Best weed control occurs when the soil is wet to a depth of 5 to 7.5 cm within 4 weeks of application.
+- Best weed control occurs when the soil is wet to a depth of 5 to 7.5 cm within 4 weeks of use.

 Non Selective Control of Amaranth.

-- Glufosinate-ammonium provides control for 4 to 6 weeks, but Amaranth regrows due to the limited movement of glufosinate.
+- Glufosinate-ammonium provides control for 4 to 6 weeks, but it regrows due to the limited movement of glufosinate.

 - Glyphosate.
 You can use Glyphosate but if water quality is an issue then use ProForce Manta Ray.

-The following are non-selective but also have a long term residual and stop re-growth of Amaranth.
+The following are non-selective but also have a long term residual and stop any re-growth.

 - Renegade.
-Renegade stops seed germination for up to 12 months, and reduces the need for multiple herbicide applications.
+Renegade stops seed from germinating for up to 12 months.
+This reduces the need for chemical applications.

 - Numchuk Quad.
-This gives effective post and pre emergent Amaranthus sp control for up to 12 months.
+This gives effective post and pre-emergent control for up to 12 months.

 - Cortex Duo.
-Cortex Duo gives a rapid knockdown of Amarath, and residual control for up to 3 months.
-It is also safe to use around trees.
+Cortex Duo gives a rapid knockdown, and residual control for up to 3 months.
+It is also safe to use near trees.